 A picture is worth a thousand words.
 Customers want to engage with people and personalized content.
 What does this mean for your website?
 In order to bring a much-needed human element to website design, consider using personalized photos.
 Clients give credibility to teams they can relate to.
 So get personal!
 We recommend capturing high-quality photos of your employees, workplace, and products/services.
 Remember, viewers, want personalized content!

 “We are incredible at remembering pictures.
 Hear a piece of information, and three days later you’ll remember 10% of it.
-Add a picture and you’ll remember 65%.”-Source: Brain Rules
+Add a picture and you’ll remember 65%.”-Source: International Training Center

 3. Get to Know Your Ideal Customer